 Some feel that it is just a little too heavy

-The 24-70mm F2.8 design is one of this company's newest options, and provides users with some of the top of the line components to take high end, professional photographs.
-The newly designs HSM is perfect for low light conditions as well as outdoor events.
+The 24-70mm F2.8 design is one of this company's newest options and provides users with some of the top-of-the-line components to take high end, professional photographs.
+The newly designed HSM is perfect for low light conditions as well as outdoor events.

 This unit is designed to be used on almost any style of Canon camera.
 The mount is listed as being compatible with Canon EF mounts.
 If you are unsure if your camera will fit, there is an option to plug in your cameras model to ensure it will fit before you buy.